3mcd/web-udp/README.md

 # udp-web

 udp-web is a library used to establish UDP connections in Node/browser environments.
-The key goal of this project to provide a simple, stable API that anyone can use to work with real-time data on the Web.
+The key goal of this project to provide a small, stable API that anyone can use to work with real-time data on the Web.

 The library is currently implemented as an abstraction on top of unreliable RTCDataChannels.
 Since WebRTC is a dependency, a signaling server is included with the package to facilitate connections between clients.
 Client/server connections are available with the help of the [wrtc](https://www.npmjs.com/package/wrtc) package.
-Configuration includes ordered (SCTP) and unordered (UDP) channels.

 This project is a WIP.